 Mayflies AIDGAP is a pictorial guide to British Ephemeroptera.

-The mayfly has a fascinating life cycle.
-It is the only insect that has two adult stages: the sub-imago (or dun) and imago (or spinner).
-Males form a swarm, which females fly into to mate.
+Mayflies have a fascinating life cycle.
+Unlike any other insects, there are two adult stages: the sub-imago and imago, or dun and spinner.
+Adult males form a swarm, which females fly into to mate.
 After mating the female descends to the water surface to lay her eggs.
+These eggs fall to the bottom of the water where they stick to plants and stones.
+However females in some species of Baetidae crawl under the water to lay eggs directly onto stones.
 Spent and motionless, the female lies with wings flat on the surface, often becoming prey to fish.
-The females of some species of Baetidae crawl under the water to lay their eggs directly on submerged stones.
 The male either rejoins the swarm or flies to nearby vegetation and dies.
-The eggs fall to the bottom of the water where they stick to plants and stones.

 Mayflies AIDGAP was co-created with The Riverflies Partnership.